wkh237/react-native-fetch-blob/README.md

 ## v0.5.0 Work In Progress README.md

-A react-native module for upload, and download file with custom headers.
+A react-native module for upload, and download files with custom headers.
 Supports blob response data, upload/download progress, and file reader API that enables you process file content in js context (such as display image data, string or image process).

 If you're dealing with image or file server that requires special field in the header, or you're having problem with `fetch` API when receiving blob data, you might try this module.